roshangiyanani/pt_location_scraper/README.md

 # Physical Therapy Location Scraper

-A tool for scraping the website of physical therapy websites to get their locations.
+A tool for scraping the website of physical therapy companies to get their locations.

 ## Documentation